 While there are a lot of options on the market, the best live chat software will ping your phone and allow you to respond to live chat via text message.
 This way you can answer questions and ideally get them to call you while you’re on the go.

-Real Estate Live Chat Options for 2018
+Real Estate Live Chat Options

 AI Chat Bots